Bolivarian Revolution: Decline

-Bolivarian diaspora
+Venezuelan refugee crisis

-Following the Bolivarian Revolution, many wealthy Venezuelans have sought residence in other countries.
+Following the Bolivarian Revolution, initially many wealthy Venezuelans sought residence in other countries.
 According to Newsweek, the "Bolivarian diaspora is a reversal of fortune on a massive scale" where the reversal is a comparison to when in the 20th century "Venezuela was a haven for immigrants fleeing Old World repression and intolerance".
-El Universal explains how the "Bolivarian diaspora" in Venezuela has been caused by the "deterioration of both the economy and the social fabric, rampant crime, uncertainty and lack of hope for a change in leadership in the near future."
+El Universal explains how the Venezuelan migrant crisis in Venezuela has been caused by the "deterioration of both the economy and the social fabric, rampant crime, uncertainty and lack of hope for a change in leadership in the near future."

 In 1998, the year Chavez was first elected, only 14 Venezuelans were granted asylum in the United States.
 In just twelve months in September 1999, 1,086 Venezuelans were granted asylum according to the United States Citizenship and Immigration Services.
 It has been calculated that from 1998 to 2013 over 1.5 million Venezuelans, between 4% and 6% of the Venezuela's total population, left the country following the Bolivarian Revolution.
 Many of former Venezuelan citizens studied gave reasons for leaving Venezuela that included lacking of freedom, high levels of insecurity and lacking opportunity in the country.
 It has also been stated that some parents in Venezuela encourage their children to leave the country in protection of their children due to the insecurities Venezuelans face.
 This has led to human capital flight occurring in Venezuela.

-In November 2018, UNHCR (the United Nations High Commissioner for Refugees) and the IOM (International Organization for Migration) said the number of refugees had risen to 3 million, most of which had gone to other Latin American countries and the Caribbean.
+In November 2018, the United Nations High Commissioner for Refugees (UNHCR) and International Organization for Migration (IOM)) said the number of refugees had risen to 3 million, most of which had gone to other Latin American countries and the Caribbean.

 Impact on other countries

 Bolivarianism was emulated in Bolivia and Ecuador, which experienced crises of political parties.
 According to a 2017 study, Bolivarianism failed to spread further through Latin America and the Caribbean "in nations where political parties and democratic institutions remained functioning, and where the left and civil society valued democracy, pluralism, and liberal rights due to brutal autocratic experiences".
 The study also found that "the fear of Bolivarianism also led to a coup against president Zelaya in Honduras".
 Aspects of Bolivarianism were adopted by the Spanish political party Podemos.